beepscore/UnicodeConverter/README.md

 ## Assumptions
 For purposes of demonstrating coding ability and learning more about Unicode I am writing an implementation with tests.
 However it seems likely any new implementation (such as mine) initially will have more bugs than a library that has been widely used.
+Also memory space and time performance probably will be worse, but that may be acceptable.

 It may be better to use an existing open source library, find and fix any specifically identified bugs.
 Then submit a pull request to the owner of the library.
 Alternativley could wrap the standard conversion methods in another class that catches and fixes any specifically identified bugs.